clb21565/mobileOG-db/README.md

 Manuscript currently in preparation.

 ## Acknowledgements
-The mobileOG database was created by merging and analyzing the contents of seven complete MGE databases.
+mobileOG-db was created by merging and analyzing the contents of seven complete MGE databases.
 The databases, and their references, are linked below.
 1. ICEBerg (ICEs, AICEs, CIMEs, IMEs): (link)
 2. ACLAME (various): (link)
 4. GutPhage Database (Bacteriophages derived from human gut metagenomes): (link)